Talking to Friends and Family about COVID-19 Vaccines

 Asking yes-or-no questions often leads to dead ends in conversations.
 Instead, ask questions that start with “How,” “Why,” or “What happened.”
 Ask them what their biggest concerns about the vaccine are and where they learned about those issues.
 Ask them how they felt when they learned that information and what they did after hearing it.

-Sometimes asking “Why” can feel like an attack, so only use “Why” questions if it’s clear that you’re trying to understand their perspective and concerns.
-Avoid any judgmental comments and do not dismiss their concerns as “silly” or “minor.”
+Sometimes asking “Why” can feel like an attack, so use only “Why” questions if it is clear that you are trying to understand their perspectives and concerns.
+Avoid any judgmental comments, and do not dismiss their concerns as “silly” or “minor.”

 Ask if you can share information with them

 After you have learned what their biggest concerns are, you have the opportunity to provide them with information that can help combat those concerns.
-However, they may not be ready to receive that information yet, especially if they feel vulnerable after sharing what worries them.
+However, they may not yet be ready to receive that information, especially if they feel vulnerable after sharing what worries them.

-Ask them if it’s OK if you share some information with them related to what they described.
+Ask them if it is okay if you share some information with them related to their concerns.
 If they say yes, they will be more receptive to the information.
 If they say no, respect their decision and let them know you are available to share it later if they change their mind.
-It’s important that they do not feel pushed or pressured.
+It is important that they do not feel pushed or pressured.

 If they agree to receive information from you, provide them with answers and data from reputable sources that they are likely to trust.
-That could include the CDC, the local health department website, or a doctor or hospital website.
-If you don’t know the answers to specific questions they have, offer to help look for them.
+This could include the CDC, the local health department website, a doctor, or a hospital website.
+If you do not know the answers to specific questions, offer to help look for them.

 Help them figure out why they might want to get the vaccine

-Others might want to return to more typical work or school activities.
-Still others might feel it’s the socially responsible thing to do.
-Whatever the reason may be, helping them articulate why getting vaccinated may be important to them will help motivate them to actually get the vaccine.
+Whatever the reason may be, helping them articulate why getting vaccinated may be important to them will help motivate them to actually get vaccines.

 Help them get vaccinated